Skip to contents

 • yy is the predicted value, MFI in our case,

-• xx is the independent variable, dilution in our case,
+• xx is the independent variable, dilution of the standard curve samples in our case,

 • BB is the bottom plateau - the right horizontal asymptote,